int128/ghcp/README.md

 This is a release engineering tool for GitHub.
 It depends on GitHub APIs and works without git installation.

-Features:
+It provides the following features:

 - Commit files to a repository
 - Fork a repository and commit files to the forked repository
 - Create a pull request
-- Upload files to the GitHub Releases
+- Upload files to GitHub Releases

 ## Getting Started

-Install the latest release from [here](https://github.com/int128/ghcp/releases) or Homebrew.
+You can install the latest release from [GitHub Releases](https://github.com/int128/ghcp/releases) or Homebrew.

 ```sh
 # GitHub Releases